IlKaiser/IoT_Group-Project/nucleo_code/README.md

 }
 ```

-Obviosuly, gps info can not be immediately available.
+Obviosuly, gps info could not be immediately available.